G7 summit: Zelensky to travel to Japan to take part in G7 summit, reports say

 The G7 summit kicked off on Friday with a renewed condemnation of Russia and an announcement of further sanctions.

 The group of seven nations, made up of the US, UK, France, Italy, Germany, Canada and Japan, represent the world's richest democracies.
-This year eight other countries such as Australia and India have also been invited.
+This year, eight other countries including Australia and India have also been invited.

 Mr Zelensky had been slated to appear at the summit by videolink, but speculation has been rife that he or his wife, who recently visited South Korea, would attend in person.